1908–09 FA Cup: Calendar

-The format of the FA Cup for the season had two preliminary rounds, five qualifying rounds, four proper rounds, and the semi finals and final.
+The format of the FA Cup for the season had two preliminary rounds, five qualifying rounds, four proper rounds, and the semi-finals and final.

+Qualifying rounds

+An extra preliminary round of seven ties, featuring 14 clubs from the north-west of England, was required at the beginning of this year's tournament to accommodate the growing popularity of association football in that region.
+The round included former Football League side Darwen and future League members Southport, Nelson and Macclesfield Town but Colne was the most successful club from this stage, progressing to the third qualifying round before losing to Accrington Stanley.

+The 12 teams winning through to the competition proper from the fifth qualifying round were Gainsborough Trinity and Chesterfield from the Football League Second Division, along with non-league sides Carlisle United, Wrexham, Luton Town, Workington, Croydon Common, Hastings & St Leonards United, Lincoln City, Exeter City, Watford and Kettering.
+Exeter City and Croydon Common were making their first appearances in the main draw, while Wrexham had not successfully navigated the qualifying rounds since 1888-89 and Workington had not featured in the first round since 1887-88.
+Workington's success also meant that, for the first time, two clubs from Cumberland were featuring in the main FA Cup competition.

 First round proper

 37 of the 40 clubs from the First and Second divisions joined the 12 clubs who came through the qualifying rounds.
-Of the League sides, Bradford Park Avenue were entered at the fourth qualifying round, while Gainsborough Trinity and Chesterfield were put into the fifth qualifying round.
-Bradford went out in that round, losing to Croydon Common.
-Ten non-league clubs joined the other two sides in winning through to the first round Proper.
+Of the League sides not given byes to this stage, Bradford Park Avenue was entered in the fourth qualifying round, but lost to Croydon Common in the fifth qualifying round, while Chesterfield and Gainsborough Trinity were entered in the fifth qualifying round.

-Fifteen non-league sides were given byes to the first round to bring the total number of teams up to 64.
+Fifteen other non-league sides were given byes to the first round to bring the total number of teams up to 64.
 These were:

+Stoke, having resigned from the Football League, was competing in the Birmingham & District League while the rest were Southern League First Division members.

 32 matches were scheduled to be played on Saturday, 16 January 1909, except for one game which was played three days later.
 Ten matches were drawn and went to replays in the following midweek fixture, of which one went to a second replay.